EMIFC/lixt/content/posts/Lucy-punker/index.md

 ---

-Lucy Punker Zhang was born in Het Wilde Weg, Sint-Oedenrode, The Netherlands.
-We met eachother during the residency HopePunk: Reknitting Collective Infrastructures of Hackers & Designers in 2023.
-She is one of the best climbers I've ever known. she is very focused on her catsonal growth and only enjoys eating mass-produced cat food.
+Lucy Punker was born in Het Wilde Weg, Sint-Oedenrode, The Netherlands.
+We met each other during the residency HopePunk: Reknitting Collective Infrastructures of Hackers & Designers in 2023.
+She named by her pervious family, and her family name is in memory of the residency HopePunk.
+She has a sister name Laura and a uncle named Harry.
+Her mother was a bit shy, so I didn't speak to her much, and her father seemed to be missing.
+She is one of the best climbers I've ever known. she is clam and smart, highly focusing on her catsonal growth and only enjoys eating mass-produced cat food.
 This page is for her.